mlk2991/anonymous/README.rst

 if you value your anonymity.

-Since you are super paranoid (see tip #1 above), just assume that any software (especially if closed source) coming from these satanic companies are riddled with zero-day exploits that are just waiting to be activated to get you uniquely identify.
+Since you are super paranoid (see tip #1 above), just assume that any software (especially if closed source) coming from these wicked companies are riddled with zero-day exploits that are just waiting to be activated to get you uniquely identify.

  Closed-source software is easier for the NSA to backdoor than open-source software.

  \- `Bruce Schneier <https://www.theguardian.com/world/2013/sep/05/nsa-how-to-remain-secure-surveillance>`_

-Key words you enter in a search engineor articles you read online could be used to eventually identify you.
+Key words you enter in a search engine or articles you read online could be used to eventually identify you.

-**Example:**
-1. You send an email with proton.me [Your IP
-2. Then you decide to search at what time the

 ..
 TODO: add as footnote
 \* Unfortunately GitHub joined the dark force.
 Some might take this repo as